21 Great Day Trips From New York City

 *Contributed by Daphna, A Tiny Trip

 As with all major parks in the area, all sections of Harriman State Park are officially open from Memorial Day to Labor Day.
-In particular, there are several lakes with swimming and boating options in the summer.
-However you should note that summer weekends can get busy!
+In particular, several lakes have swimming and boating options in the summer.
+However, you should note that summer weekends can get busy!

 Fire Island